annademartin/epidemics-modelling/README.md

 The assignments involved implementing models, running simulations using synthetic or provided data, and producing analytical reports with interpretations and insights.

-Project 2 was co-authored with @jr0011 .
-See also [her repository](https://github.com/jr0011/sir-model)
+Project 2 was co-authored with [Julia Rotko](https://github.com/jr0011).
+See also [her repository](https://github.com/jr0011/sir-model).

 ---

 ## Key Topics and Tools

-* Compartmental epidemic models (SIR, SEIR variants)
+* Compartmental epidemic models (SIR and variants)
 * Ordinary differential equations (ODEs)
 * Stochastic simulation
 * Network models